Recipe: How To Prepare The Ogbono-Egusi Soup Combo

 Preparation

-1.Cook the beef, stockfish and shaki till it’s soft enough to chew.
-For the very tough stockfish, boil it for 20 minutes and leave in the pot with the hot water to soak for about an hour before cooking with the other meats.
+1. Cook the beef, stockfish, and shaki till they’re soft enough to chew.
+For the very tough stockfish, boil it for 20 minutes and leave it in the pot with the hot water to soak for about an hour before cooking with the other meats.

-2. When soft, take out the stockfish, debone and separate into medium pieces.
+2. When soft, take out the stockfish, debone, and separate into medium pieces.

-3. Separate the fish and beef stocks in different pots, one should be for the egusi and the other one should be for the ogbono.
+3. Separate the fish and beef stocks in different pots; one should be for the egusi, and the other one should be for the ogbono.

 4. Place the pots on separate burners so it can be faster.
 However, if only one burner is available, first cook the ogbono before the egusi.